Transaction Advisors appointed

 |Exchange rate risk||Fluctuation in country's exchange rate/devaluation/global impact||Public and Private Sectors|

 |Operating risk||Competition, workers action, etc||Private Sector|

 Obligation to provide certain services like dredging of the channels and provision of operational facilities.

-Revenue from throughput shared between the parties
+Revenue from throughput shared between the parties on a specified percentage

 |Events of Default||Brief description||Termination Payments||Documents|